-With over 67 percent, the Government of Pakistan is the largest shareholder in OGDC, followed by the OGDC Employee Empowerment Trust and Privatization Commission of Pakistan.
-A breakup of the shareholding pattern as on June 30, 2022 is given in the illustration.
+The Government of Pakistan is the largest shareholder in OGDCL with over 67 percent, followed by OGDCL Employee Empowerment Trust and Privatisation Commission of Pakistan.
+A breakup of shareholding pattern is given in the illustration.

-Being the largest oil and gas exploration and production company, OGDC has seen a steady rise in production flows amid depleting country reserves show the company’s strength.
-In FY18, OGDC’s oil volumes continued to rise, while the company faced a decline in gas volumes sold – which can be taken as a decline in production.
-On the other hand, profitability continued to improve primarily due to the modest recovery price of crude oil.
-Plus, higher LPG production complemented by a favorable exchange rate and planned capital spending contributed positively to the financial growth in FY18.
-Also, OGDC made four new oil and gas discoveries during the year.
-However, an increase in operating expenses, depreciation and higher cost of dry and abandoned wells owing to 11 wells declared dry and abandoned in FY18 against four wells in FY17 were inhibiting factors for earnings.
+In FY18, OGDCL’s oil volumes continued to rise, while the company faced a decline in gas volumes sold due to lower production.
+Profitability of the company continued to improve primarily due to modest recovery price of crude oil.
+Plus, higher LPG production complemented by favourable exchange rate and planned capital spending contributed positively to the financial growth in FY18.
+However, the company faced increase in operating expenses, depreciation and higher cost of dry and abandoned wells owing to 11 wells declared dry and abandoned in FY18 against 4 wells in FY17 that impacted earnings.

-In FY19, OGDC’s revenues increased by 27 percent year-on-year, and botomline expanded by 57 percent year-on-year.
-The rise in revenues came from the higher average realized crude oil prices and higher average realized gas prices.
-On the production side, crude oil and gas production remained flat, while LPG production increased.
-The company spud 16 wells in FY19, and it made three new oil and gas discoveries.
-Also, a rise in the average exchange rate and increase in other income and share of profit from associates accompanied the decline in exploration and prospecting expenditures, strengthening the bottomline.
-However, profitability in FY19 was partially impacted by the increase in operating expenses, mainly due to amortization expenses.
+In FY19, rise in revenues again came from higher average realised crude oil prices and higher average realised gas prices.
+OGDCL’s revenues were seen climbing by 27 percent year-on-year and bottom-line expanded by 57 percent year-on-year.
+Crude oil and gas production remained flat, while LPG production increased during the year.
+Also, rise in average exchange rate, and increase in other income and share of profit in associate accompanied with decline in exploration and prospecting expenditures strengthened the profit after tax.
+However, profitability in FY19 continued to be affected increase in operating expenses mainly on account of amortization expense.

-FY21 was a year of recovery for the E&P sector.
-The trend of falling average gas production continued in FY21, and for OGDC, it was lower by 2.6 percent year-on-year.
-However, OGDC’s crude oil production recovered by 2.3 percent year-on-year.
-Along with the increase in crude oil and LPG production volumes, average realized prices for natural gas, up by 8 percent year-on-year were the driving factors for revenue growth for OGDC in FY21.
-However, a decline in gas production and flat crude oil realized prices offset the gains, and OGDC’s topline grew marginally by 2.65 percent in FY21.
-Earnings for the E&P company grew by 9.3 percent year-on-year, which was supported by a 5 percent year-on-year decline in the exploration and prospecting expenditure as fewer dry wells were incurred in FY21 versus FY20.
-However, the profitability during the year was affected by the reduction in other income due to exchange loss and decline in interest income, and higher operating expenses primarily due to higher amortization, development, and repair cost.
+The E&P sector witnessed recovery in FY21.
+The trend of falling average gas production continued in FY21.
+However, some recovery was witnessed by OGDCL in its crude oil production.
+Along with the increase in crude oil and LPG production volumes, average realised prices for natural gas up by 8 percent year-on-year were the driving factors for revenue growth for OGDCL in FY21.
+However, decline in gas production as well as flat crude oil realised prices offset the gains, and OGDCL’s topline grew marginally by 2.65 percent in FY21.
+Earnings for the E&P Company grew by 9.3 percent year-on-year, which was supported by a five percent year-on-year decline in the exploration and prospecting expenditure during the year.
+However, the profitability during the year was affected by reduction in other income due to exchange loss and decline in interest income, and higher operating expenses primarily due to higher amortization, development and repair cost.